 The VA Pension program (including "Aid and Attendance") can provide cash assistance ranging from $1,200 to $2,300/month, depending on a variety of factors.

-As part of our life care planning practice, we consider one's eligibility for VA benefits when the client needs to stay in assisted living.
+As part of our elder care navigation practice, we consider one's eligibility for VA benefits when the client needs to stay in assisted living.
 The amount received will help our client stay in a less restrictive setting longer than a client with Medicaid benefits that are generally more difficult to access.

 The goal, in our office, is to combine proper estate planning with all eligible government benefits, such as Medicaid and VA Benefits, to enable our clients to have the best care in the most appropriate setting and to ensure that care lasts as long as it is needed.